Abe-E/State-and-County-Level-Public-Health-Analysis-Using-SQL/README.md

 This project investigates public health using CDC, U.S. Census Bureau, and Colorado Central Cancer Registry data to discover patterns of chronic disease prevalence and mortality.
 Using MySQL, I examined how demographic and socioeconomic factors relate to health outcomes such as coronary heart disease mortality, lung and bronchus cancer incidence, and chronic obstructive pulmonary disease (COPD).

-The goal of this project was to demonstarte an ability to:
+The goal of this project was to demonstrate an ability to:
 1. Import, structure, and analyze datasets from multiple sources in MySQL
 2. Write SQL queries using aggregation and filtering
 3. Interpret public health data in unique and meaningful ways